jzeyl/Ear-Measures/README.md

 Importing the coordinates and running the calculation scripts:
 > Import, calculate and export MASTER.R

 Example input coordinates are in the 'Input' folder.
 The inputs are a set of *.fcsv files from 3D slicer and picked point files (*pp) fromMeshlab.
+These are separate files for the tympanic membrane (TM), extracolumella (EC), round window (RW), cochlear aqueduct (CA) and footplate (FP).

 Calculation files: